 - Multitool - use the pliers to turn off utilities, and tweezers are handy for first aid.

 Don’t wait for the lights to go out to prepare your emergency kit.
 Take inventory once a year to reassess your needs and replace any expired food or medications.
-Keep your emergency kit in an easy accessible location and be sure other members of your household know where to find it.
+Keep your emergency kit in an easily accessible location and be sure other members of your household know where to find it.